baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 # Consent Dialogs in the Wild

-This chapter will explore how consent dialogs are actually implemented in the wild, both on the web and on mobile, to gain insights on which approach to use for the analysis in [@sec:analysis-method].
+In this chapter, we explore how consent dialogs are actually implemented in the wild, both on the web and on mobile, to gain insights on which approach to use for the analysis in [@Sec:analysis-method].

 ## Situation on the Web